hmrc/child-benefit-view-frontend/README.md

 # child-benefit-view-frontend

 ## OVERVIEW AND RESPONSIBILITY
-child-benefit-view-frontend is a frontend service, that visualises entitlement and change of bank data retrieved from child-benefit-service backend service. child-benefit-view-frontend retrieves data from child-benefit-service end visualises the data.
+child-benefit-view-frontend is a frontend service, that visualises entitlement, payment history, change of bank data and FTNAE retrieved from child-benefit-service backend service. child-benefit-view-frontend retrieves data from child-benefit-service end visualises the data.
 The current journeys implemented and deployed are:
 - Proof of entitlement - for a child benefit user to view their entitlements for their children